The mother-daughter Saori jacket is now in print

 The 2011 edition of the Ashford Wheel Magazine arrived this week.

-The jacket was created by Sarah, my 18 year old daughter, and myself from a 1 kg. bump of Ashford merino/silk roving in Peppercorn and 300 grams of additional merino-silk colours.
+The Saori jacket was created by Sarah, my 18-year-old daughter, and myself from a 1 kg. bump of Ashford merino/silk roving in Peppercorn and 300 grams of additional merino-silk colours.
 It was handspun and then woven, in plain weave, on a 20 inch and a 12 inch Ashford knitters loom, a portable rigid heddle loom.
 The jacket was draped on Sarah, pinned and then sewn without a pattern — Saori style.
 Made to fit Sarah, the model in the magazine is a good 3 sizes larger and so the jacket doesn’t drape as well as it should.
-But don’t let the picture dissuade you from attempting to recreate this one of a kind, soft, and stunning jacket.
+But don’t let the picture dissuade you from attempting to recreate this one-of-a-kind, soft, and stunning Saori jacket.

-Sarah receives compliments every time she wears her jacket and many people have asked to purchase it.
-Its not for sale.
+Sarah receives compliments every time she wears her Saori jacket and many people have asked to purchase it.
+It’s not for sale.
 If you want one you’ll have to invest about a hundred delightful hours to create it for yourself.
-Joybilee Farm sells Ashford merino-silk roving in 100 gram packages in several colourways.
+Joybilee Farm sells Ashford merino-silk roving in 100-gram packages in several colourways.

 Joybilee Farm will be at the 2nd Annual Slow Fiber Festival tomorrow (October 29, 2011) in Penticton.
-Sarah’s jacket and my jacket will be in the slow fiber fashion show at 2pm tomorrow, so you can see it up close and give it the weaver’s touch.
+Sarah’s and my Saori jacket will be in the slow fibre fashion show at 2 pm tomorrow, so you can see it up close and give it the weaver’s touch.

 Are you working on a collaboration?
 What’s the result?
 Leave a comment and join in the conversation.